MileHacker Logo

 Visa Requirements

-• For citizens of countries needing a visa, Brazil generally has Tourist Visas (VITUR).
+• For citizens of countries that needs a visa, Brazil generally has Tourist Visas (VITUR).

-• The application process often includes a virtual system (e-Visa) or direct submission via a Brazilian consulate.
+• The application process often includes an online system (e-Visa) or direct submission via a Brazilian consulate.

 • Start the visa process well in advance of your planned departure date.

-• Larger stores or airport kiosks may assist with temporary registration or tourist-friendly SIM packages.
+• Larger shops or airport kiosks may assist with temporary registration or tourist-friendly SIM packages.

 Additional Health Advice